 Located north of the Picasso Museum, it is a 17th-century Baroque church and one of the most important churches and attractions in Malaga.
 The church includes the chapel of Our Lady of Victory, with a 15th-century statue of the Virgin of Victory.
 In fact, this was a gift from Emperor Maximilian I to King Ferdinand.
 Moreover, the church was built on the site where the Catholic kings re-laid siege to Malaga during the conquest.

 Alcazaba Located on Gibralfaro Hill

 Alcazaba was the military stronghold of the kings of North Africa in the 9th century AD.
 This fortress was built on the ruins of a Roman castle and rebuilt in the 11th century.
 Muslim rulers governed the people from this fortress for centuries.
 This fortress, cleverly situated on Gibralfaro Hill, has three layers of defensive walls and 110 main towers.
 Also, visitors can see some of the remaining towers and the beautiful garden of the castle grounds.
-Furthermore, today, Alcazaba is home to the Malaga Museum, which includes two museums: the Provincial Museum of Fine Arts, a permanent and excellent collection of 19th-century regional paintings, as well as famous works by Spanish artists as well as old Picasso paintings.
+Furthermore, today, Alcazaba is home to the Malaga Museum, which includes two museums: the Provincial Museum of Fine Arts, a permanent and excellent collection of 19th-century regional paintings, famous works by Spanish artists, and old Picasso paintings.